lundmar/mdns-scan-avahi/README.md

 # mdns-scan-avahi

-A simple mdns scanner with only lists the most useful information in a concise way.
+A simple mDNS scanner with only lists the most useful information in a concise way.
+It is similar to mdns-scan but implemented using the Avahi mDNS backend.

 ## Usage